 Pain in the inner frontal area of the shin is generally associated with insufficient arch support and can become debilitating if not addressed.
 If you begin to experience pain in this area, reduce your walking volume and perform more cross-training workouts (e.g. bicycling) to make up the difference.
 Switch to a shoe with greater arch support or insert over-the-counter or custom orthotics into your shoes.
 You may also try wearing a pressure wrap on your lower leg while walking.

 Never try to push through pain in the inner frontal area of your shins.
 If you do, it could eventually become a stress fracture!

 In walkers, knee pain is generally caused by improper tracking of the kneecap resulting in wearing of the patellar tendon.
 Typically, the failure of the kneecap to track properly during walking is associated with muscular imbalances in the leg that can be corrected with conditioning exercises.
-Specifically, walkers who develop knee pain are generally weak in the gluteal muscles (buttocks) and in the vastus medialis, one of the muscles comprising the quadriceps.
+Specifically, walkers who develop knee pain have weak gluteal muscles (buttocks) and vastus medialis, one of the muscles comprising the quadriceps.